kdroidFilter/ComposeDesktopLinuxDeps/README.md

   - `packageDeb` -> edits `.deb` in `build/compose/binaries/main/deb`.
   - `packageReleaseDeb` -> edits `.deb` in `build/compose/binaries/main-release/deb`.
 - Merges with existing `Depends:` if present (de-duplicates entries).
+- Fixes Linux dock/taskbar icon matching by ensuring the generated `.desktop` file contains `StartupWMClass`.
+- New setting: `startupWMClass` lets you control which WM class is written (defaults to `MainClassKt`).

 ## Requirements
 - A Debian/Ubuntu-like environment with `dpkg-deb` installed: